frappe/erpnext_documentation/user/manual/en/accounts/opening-balance.md

 1. Accounts Payables(AP) i.e. unpaid invoices which your suppliers have sent you

-If you were using another accounting software before, you should close financial statements in that software first.
+If you were using another accounting software before, you should **close** financial statements in that software first.
 The closing balance of the accounts should be updated as an opening balance in the ERPNext.
 Before starting to update opening balance, ensure that your [Chart of Accounts](/docs/user/manual/en/accounts/chart-of-accounts) has all the Accounts required.

+Opening entries can be created using the Opening Invoice Creation Tool in ERPNext.

 > Opening entry is only for Balance Sheet accounts and not for Profit and Loss Accounts.